 - This will reboot your PC, Select Troubleshoot then Advanced Options.

-- Next screen with offer options to System Restore, Startup repair, system image recovery, startup settings and more.
+- Next screen with offers options to System Restore, Startup repair, system image recovery, startup settings and more.
 You need to click on UEFI firmware settings.

-- It will reboot your PC takes you to the Firmware settings.
+- It will reboot your PC and takes you to the Firmware settings.

 Change boot priority to USB

 When the BIOS setup utility appears, navigate to the boot options tab, Using the arrow key.

 - Here you will see the 1st boot device configured HDD (For my Laptop), 2 boot device configured CD&DVD (For my laptop)